WRFan/jailbreak10.3.3/README.md

 	HKLM\SYSTEM\CurrentControlSet\Services\CoreMessagingRegistrar

 If I had known this I wouldn't even have considered disabling it.
-CoreMessagingRegistrar iss the most important Windows service, some might object, stating lsass is more important, but pals, you kill lsass, you at least get a warning the system will reboot, but killing the notification service will result in an immediate freeze and the system will reboot in picoseconds!
+CoreMessagingRegistrar iss the most important Windows service, some might object, stating lsass is more important, but pals, you kill lsass, you at least get a warning stating the system will reboot, but killing the notification service will result in an immediate freeze and the system will reboot in picoseconds!
 It's actually a wonder the system is still capable of rebooting!
 I once tried to install CoreMessagingRegistrar on WinPE, that system is the only one that doesn't require it, yet even that system rebooted immediately when CoreMessagingRegistrar crashed.
 So, retrospectively, even intentionally I couldn't have selected a worse target.

 Service required for, surprise! text input (it's loaded, when the keyboard appears on screen):